ArthurConmy/EPQ/README.md

 The programming language that I shall use is the Python programming langauge.

+The IDE to use shall be Python's IDLE

 # Simulator.py

 In order to get to grips with the Dots and Boxes game, and in particular how the Python programming language facilitates this game, it is worth developing a simulator to play games of Dots and Boxes between several players (all human) and on arbitrarily sized grids.